 History of Thomas George Macarthy

-Thomas George Macarthy was born in London in 1833, the son of Thos.
-Macarthy, a catholic florist and of Ann Elizabeth, Nee Grout, a beautiful and distinguished Quakeress.
+Thomas George Macarthy was born in London in 1833, the son of Thomas Bernard Macarthy, a florist and his wife, Ann Elizabeth Grout.
+Nothing is known about his early life.

-He moved to Wellington 1877, bought a brewery in Customhouse Quay and another in Tory Street (where Bunnings now stands).
+Seeking to expand his buisness Mr Macarthy moved to Wellington 1877 and bought a brewery in Old Custom House Street (Bond Street) and in 1883 a larger brewery in Tory Street.
+The Tory Street property is still owned by the Trust.
 From this start he expanded his business interests into many fields, becoming manager-owner of the barque Weatherfield, with which he traded between London and New Zealand ports.
+He also acquired hotels which were closely linked to his principal business, and other urban property.
+The financial liquidity of brewing made it a sound investment during the depression of the 1880s and early 1890s.

 Macarthy was known for his low-key generosity, despite the anonymity around any donations, the size of his estate took the city by surprise £500,000 (including the brewery) with a board of governors to include the Governor-General, Prime Minister, the Roman Catholic Archbishop of Wellington and the Capital’s Mayor.
 Macarthy was particularly interested in education (one of his first bequests was the 1919 development endowment of the T G Macarthy chair of economics at Victoria University) and providing for the needy which, in those days, often meant women.